wu-hongjun/heiya/README.md

 It is developed for photographers to build a more automatic and space saving pipeline.

 # Install Heiya
+### Install from PIP
 ```python
 pip install heiya  # Not avaliable yet
 ```

+### System Requirements
+Due to some of the current dependencies of Heiya only runs on macOS, some features might not be available in Windows.
+Heiya is developed on macOS and isn't tested on Linux or other OS.

 # Examples